MathieuandSpheroidalWaveFunctions/Mathieu/readme.txt

                    with respect to z.
 Mc3 and its first derivative is real when l is odd and imaginary when l is even.
-                   In this case, the real values given in the vectors dmc23 and dmc23d must be multiplied by i to obtain the characteristics for even orders.
+                   In this case, the real values given in the vectors mc23c and mc23dc must be multiplied by i to obtain the characteristics for even orders.

-          mc23e :  integer vectors of length lnum containing the mc23de   exponents corresponding to dmc23 and dmc23d
+          mc23e :  integer vectors of length lnum containing the mc23de   exponents corresponding to mc23 and mc23d

+          naccrc : vector of lnum values for the estimated accuracy of the cosine radial functions; obtained using the Wronskian

           ms1c   : real(knd) vectors of length lnum containing the
           ms1dc    characteristics for the sine radial functions of the first kind Ms1 and their first derivatives with respect to z.
                    When q is positive, the functions are real.
                    When q is negative and the order is odd, the functions are imaginary.
-The real values given in the vectors dms1 and dms1d must be multiplied by i to obtain the characteristics for odd orders.
+The real values given in the vectors ms1c and ms1dc must be multiplied by i to obtain the characteristics for odd orders.

           ms1e   : integer vectors of length lnum containing the